Her recipe for weight loss success:

 People with varied dietary needs and tastes can do well on this diet.

-Vegetarian or vegan: You'll need to alter some of the recipes in the book.
+Vegetarian or vegan: You may need to alter some of the recipes in the book.
+But you can also find a recipe section with a vegetarian category at the frenchwomendon'tgetfat.com. website.

 Gluten-free: This diet doesn't ban gluten.
 You should be able to adapt it to a gluten-free diet, but you'll need to check food labels carefully.